pymtl/pymtl3/docs/ref/datatypes-bits.rst

 This section defines the expected behavior of different operations on Bits objects and Python ``int`` objects.

-- General principles
-  + The bitwidth of ``int`` objects is inferred to be the minimal number of bits required to hold its value.
+Here are the general principles of Bits/``int`` operation semantics:

-  + Implicit truncation is not allowed.
+- Implicit truncation is not allowed.
-  + Implicit zero extension is allowed and will be attempted in cases of bitwidth mismatch.
+- Implicit zero extension is allowed and will be attempted in cases of bitwidth mismatch.
-  + Currently all operations of bits and integers preserve the unsigned semantics.
+- Currently all operations of bits and integers preserve the unsigned semantics.

-Following the above principles,
+Following the above principles, here is how to determine the bitwidth of an expression:

+- A ``BitsN`` object has an explicit bitwidth of ``N``.
+- An ``int`` object has an inferred bitwidth of the minimal number of bits required to hold its value.
+- For binary operations that are not ``<<`` and ``>>``
+  - If both sides have explicit bitwidth
+    - the shorter side will be zero-extended to have the same bitwidth as the longer side
+    - the result has an explicit bitwidth indicated in the operation bitwidth rule table
+  - If both sides have inferred bitwidth
+    - the shorter side will be zero-extended to have the same bitwidth as the longer side
+    - the result has an inferred bitwidth indicated in the operation bitwidth rule table
+  - If one side has explicit bitwidth and the other has inferred bitwidth
+    - it is an error if the inferred bitwidth is smaller than the explicit bitwidth
+    - otherwise, a zero extension on the inferred side to the explicit bitwidth is attempted
+    - the result has an explicit bitwidth indicated in the operation bitwidth rule table

-Bitwidth rules
+Opeartion bitwidth rules
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^

 Assuming the bitwidth of Bits or integer objects ``i``, ``j``, and ``k`` are ``n``, ``m``, and ``p``, respectively.
 The following table defines the result of different